Shadowlands - TriTone Leather Guitar Strap

 GUITAR STRAP LENGTH:

-Full Grain Leather All Anthology leather guitar and bass straps are hand-made with the absolute finest quality full-grain leathers in the world.
+Full Grain Leather All Anthology Gear leather guitar and bass straps are hand-made with the absolute finest quality full-grain leathers.
+Full grain leather is unaltered, meaning the top layer of the hide is not shaved off to eliminate aesthetic imperfections, so it retains all of its natural scrapes and marks.
+It also means full grain leather is stronger and more durable than all other leathers (top grain leather and genuine leather, for example).
 Our leathers are chosen for their ability to fully distribute the weight of the guitar across the strap, for a more comfortable playing experience on those long gigs.

 Your guitar strap may feel a little stiff at first - that's just the thickness and strength of full grain leather.
 Like a new pair of high quality leather boots, you need to break it in.
 The more you wear your guitar strap, the softer it will get.